OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-031.md

 ## Psalm 31:18

-> Let the lying lips be speechless,
+> Let the deceitful lips be silenced,
 > Which speak arrogantly against the righteous
 > With pride and contempt.